Masterjoona/slideshow-embed/README.md

 > This program will check if `/usr/bin/ffmpeg` or `/usr/local/bin/ffmpeg` exists, if it does, it will enable the sound route.
 You can override this behaviour by using `FFMPEG` environment var.
 (You can also set this to true, if ffmpeg is not in those paths)
 > Since my vps is an arm machine I use an arm build of ffmpeg, you will have to change the files in `Dockerfile` to something from [here](https://johnvansickle.com/ffmpeg/)

-> [!IMPORTANT]
-> Due to recent frontend change on TikTok's side, slideshow-embed will fetch a [ProxiTok](https://github.com/pablouser1/ProxiTok) public instance to get the audio and image urls as well details for the slideshow.
-> <details>
-> <summary>What did TikTok change?</summary>
-> Previously I was able to get the image urls directly from the page html, but now they are loaded in a separate request and i cannot figure out how to add the necessary signing query parameters to the request.
-It might take a bit longer to request a collage now.
-> </details>

 ### Dockerfile
 Clone this repo and `cd` into it.